HIRO-group/ros_robotic_skin/README.md

 We use [`rosdoc_lite`](http://wiki.ros.org/rosdoc_lite) for documentation generation.
 You can check it out [here](https://hiro-group.ronc.one/ros_robotic_skin).
 When you are making a pull request to this repository, and you get your PR merged, Github Actions will update the documentation automatically:

-These commands and scripts will ensure that the `gh-pages` branch is up to date with your changes.
-From here, you can commit and push to the remote branch, and https://hiro-group.ronc.one/ros_robotic_skin should be updated fairly soon.
+The GH action will ensure that the `gh-pages` branch is up to date with your changes.
+From here, https://hiro-group.ronc.one/ros_robotic_skin should be updated fairly soon.

 # Flake8 Testing